pnnl/Multimodal-Few-Shot/DeFord ReadMe.txt

 didn't have enough time at the end to be very systematic about it.
 I think the key is in the way the spectral data is processed.
 I think important insights into what is needed will be found by seeing how the spectral data performs by itself.

+Lastly, thank you all so much for giving me this experience.
+It has been wonderful working with you all and I have appreciated your help and guidance so much.
+I wish you all the best and I hope to work with you again soon!